-A dying millionaire instructs his lawyer to drop four purses on the streets of New York City.
-Four honest people find them and return them to the lawyer.
-Under the terms of the will, each of them is given $1,000,000, which they must double within 30 days in order to claim his entire estate.
+A dying millionaire instructs his lawyers to drop twenty-five purses containing a $100 bill on the streets of New York City.
+Four honest 'finders' return them to the lawyers.
+Under the terms of the will, each of them is given $5,000, and the first one to double that money within 30 days will receive the entire estate: $1,000,000.
 However, the greedy relatives cut from the will are determined to thwart each one's plans.
 Written by

 Daniel Bubbeo <firstname.lastname@example.org>